 I fell behind on the mortgage and the bank is foreclosing on my house.
 How long do I have before I have to get out?

-It depends on what stage of the foreclosure process you are in.
-If the mortgage company doesn’t have a judgment against you yet, you have months before the sheriff would make you leave – and that’s only if you don’t respond to the lawsuit.
-If the mortgage company does already have a judgment, you still have a number of months at a minimum before you’d be forced to move.
-And if you hire an attorney to help you, it could be years before you have to leave.
-To learn more about how we can help, please call our office at (412) 378-5854.
+However, if the mortgage company does already have a judgment against you, you still have some time.
+You will have at least a number of months before being forced to move.
+And with the help of an attorney, it could turn out to be years before you have to leave.
+If you would like to learn more about how we can help, please call our office at (412) 378-5854.

 I fell behind on my student loan payments and now I'm being sued.
 What can I do?

-Defend the lawsuit!
-If you are being sued for student loan collection, chances are they are private student loans, since the government doesn’t need a judgment to pursue repayment from you.
-Private loans in turn are more likely to have been bundled together and “securitized,” or sold to different investors in little pieces.
-If you have been sued by one of the National Collegiate Student Loan Trusts, or any other company with “Trust” in the name, that is what happened.
+Now, private loans are more likely to have been bundled together and “securitized”.
+Or in other words, sold to different investors in little pieces.
+If you are being sued by one of the National Collegiate Student Loan Trusts, or any other company with “Trust” in the name, that is typically what happened.